nicksakwa/NodeJS-HTTPs-server-wtih-Javascript-and-openSSL/README.md

 To execute the app in this repository

 1. Navigate to the directory containing the  files in your terminal.
-2. Run the desired script using the Python interpreter:
+2. Run the desired script in the terminal:
     ```bash
     npm start
     ```